willsower/AcceptED_Blog/Blog/posts/database_design.md

 ---

 ## Database Research
-Before we design and impliment the database, we must determine what data is necessary.
+Before we design and implement the database, we must determine what data is necessary.
 This is not yet finalized, but the design team has given us an idea of what we will need.
 I will be using the term entity to refer to a table in the relational database, and the term attribute to refer to the columns in that table.
 Values will refer to the actual data in the attributes.

 All users have the following attributes:
 * ID (primary key)